mynameisvinn/Kryptonite/README.md

 # Kryptonite
-Kryptonite is a simple re-implementation of facebook's crypten library for secure multi-party computing.

-You can add two numbers `A` and `B` without knowing either `A` or `B`.
+Kryptonite is a partial re-implementation of [facebook's crypten](https://github.com/facebookresearch/CrypTen) library for  multi-party computing.
+It lets you add two numbers `A` and `B` without knowing either `A` or `B`.

 ## Example
 ```python